Differences Between a Maryland Protective Order & Peace Order: A Legal Comparison

 Gillespie v.
 Gillespie, 206 Md.
 App.
 146 (2012) – Held that mutual protective orders require independent findings of abuse for each party—courts cannot issue mutual orders without separate petitions and hearings.

-🔍 Strategic Considerations When Seeking Protective Order or Peace Orders
+Strategic Considerations When Seeking a Maryland Protective Order or a Maryland Peace Order

 - Jurisdiction: Protective orders may be filed in District or Circuit Court; peace orders are filed only in District Court.